saiprasadgudari/Database-Project/backend/README.md

-# NYC Taxi Trip Analytics – Backend
+# NYC Taxi Trip Analytics – Backend Database and API

 Backend for an NYC Yellow Taxi analytics dashboard using **PostgreSQL + Flask**.